mighty-mdy-geo/Who-is-Who-in-Myanmar/README.md

 ** ** Flask is a micro web framework written in Python.
 It is classified as a micro framework because it does not require particular tools or libraries.
 Applications that use the Flask framework include Pinterest, LinkedIn, and the community web page for Flask itself.

+	1.2.8 SQL ALCHEMY

+** ** SQL Alchemy is the Python SQLite toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQLite.
+It provides a full suite of well-known enterprise-level persistence patterns, designed for efficient and high-performing database access.

+1.2.9 GIT - HUB

+** ** Git-Hub is a code hosting platform for version control and collaboration.
+It lets you and others work together on projects from anywhere.
+It is simply a software that helps you manage your source code.
+That means each change that you make to a source code is recorded in its history.
+So it can also be called as Source Code management system.